lordkyuusei/Intra.NET/README.md

 ... well... just open your ide...
 ```

 Build it by selecting x64 or x86, then hit "Local Machine".
-See the magic happens.
+It's now building & deploying.
+See ?
+Must be some kind of magic.

 ## Built With